HantosNorbert/Raymarching-in-Jack/media/AppendixA.md

 Why do we need normalized numbers?
 Because it simplifies a lot of the arithmetic functions if we know that the starting numbers are already normalized.

-In Jack, we can check if a number is normalized: the mantissa must start as `001...`, so it is always between $8192 \le m < 16384$.
+In Jack, we can check if a number is normalized: the mantissa must start as `001...`, so it is always between $8192$ and $16383$, inclusive.

 ## The `gt()` Function